mwyvr/knockr/README.md

 Linux distributions not based on `glibc` such as Alpine Linux or Void Linux (`musl` variant only):

-    # clone the package and build on your system (any system)
+    # clone the package and build a version without CGO on your system (any system)
     git clone https://github.com/solutionroute/knockr.git
-    cd knockr

     CGO_ENABLED=0 go install

 This will build a statically linked version you can use on any Linux distribution.

 ## Usage

 Speak to your network administrator to discover the ports and order required;
 typically two, three or even more ports will form the knocking sequence.
+Default timeout and wait periods should be sufficient for most use cases.

+    Usage: knockr [OPTIONS] address port1,port2,port3...

     -d duration
             delay between knocks (default 500ms)
     -n string
             network protocol (default "tcp")
-    -p value
-            one or more ports to knock on
+    -s	silent: suppress all but error output
     -t duration
-            timeout for each knock (default 50ms)
+            timeout for each knock (default 100ms)
-    -v	verbose: report on each step

     Example:

-    # in verbose mode, knock on three ports:
+    # knock on three ports using the default protocol (tcp) and delays
-    knockr -v -p 1234 -p 8923 -p 1233 my.host.name
+    knockr my.host.name 1234,8923,1233

-You may choose to include your destination port as the last port in the chain;
-doing so with the `-v` (verbose) option will inform whether the knocking operation was successful.
+**Tip**: Include the port you expect to be unlocked as the last port in the chain; the status output will inform whether the knocking operation was successful.
+Example, if intending to access 2200:

-Default timeout and wait periods should be sufficient for most use cases.
+    # knock on three ports using the default protocol (tcp) and delays
+    knockr my.host.name 1234,8923,1233,2200

 ## What is port-knocking?